Filterless Snapshot Hyperspectral Imaging using Guided Patch Diffusion: Related Work

+Training diffusion models on image patches substantially reduces data requirements.
+Unconditional patch models can generate high-quality RGB images from as few as $5$K samples~\cite{wang2023}, and patch-based diffusion has been applied to inverse problems including deblurring~\cite{hu2024a} and deweathering~\cite{ozdenizci2022} using comparably small datasets.
+However, these works consider spatially compact degradations.
+We show that patch-based diffusion can handle very large degradation kernels by leveraging inference-time guidance.

-\textbf{HSI Diffusion Models: } Recent works have extended the application of diffusion models to HSIs.
-In aerial remote sensing where hyperspectral datasets are large, unconditioned diffusion models have been successfully trained from scratch to produce deep feature representations for classification~\cite{Chen2023, sigger2024}.
-However, for natural scenes, HSI datasets are limited, so prior works have relied on using frozen, pre-trained RGB diffusion models to do plug-and-play HSI restoration~\cite{Pang2024, Zeng2024} and compressed sensing~\cite{Pan2024}.
-In our work, we train conditional hyperspectral diffusion models from scratch to better leverage spatial-spectral statistics.
-We overcome data scarcity by training on patches and reducing model size.
-To our knowledge, hyperspectral diffusion models have not been previously explored for predicting HSIs from compressed measurements. \\
+In aerial remote sensing, where large hyperspectral datasets exist, unconditional diffusion models have been trained from scratch to learn representations for classification~\cite{Chen2023, sigger2024}.
+For natural scenes, datasets are far smaller---ARAD1K~\cite{Arad_2022_CVPR_recovery}, for example, contains only $950$ HSIs---and existing methods instead rely on frozen, pre-trained RGB diffusion models for plug-and-play HSI restoration~\cite{Pang2024, Zeng2024} or compressed sensing~\cite{Pan2024}.
+In contrast, we train conditional hyperspectral diffusion models from scratch on natural scene patches, learning spatial-spectral patch priors without overfitting to the small available datasets.
+To our knowledge, similar models have not been explored in this context.

-\textbf{Grayscale to Hyperspectral: } Reconstructing HSIs from grayscale measurements has been previously achieved using multi-component optical systems such as CASSI~\cite{Wagadarikar2008, Meng2020}, which encodes spatial-spectral information with minimal ambiguity using relay lenses, a coded mask, a dispersive prism, and a photosensor with more pixels than those in the output HSI.
-Recent improvements to the digital decoder, such as incorporating channel-wise attention, have enabled steady improvements to reconstruction quality~\cite{Wang2019, Miao2019, Meng2020, huang2021, hu2022, cai2022, cai2022b, Zhang2024}.
-Our approach differs in three ways.
-It replaces the CASSI's multi-component optics with a flat diffractive element, and it reduces the size of the photosensor to have the same number of pixels as in the output HSI.
-Also, whereas CASSI decoders process the entire measurement at once, typically at a low spatial resolution, our model processes measurements in patches and so can be deployed on arbitrary measurement sizes. \\

-\textbf{RGB to Hyperspectral: } A related direction explores reconstructing HSIs from measurements captured using a single lens but with a color filter array on the photosensor.
-The simplest examples use regular photographic lenses and common RGB Bayer filters, with digital decoders that perform spectral upsampling~\cite{Arad2016, Yuanhao2022, arad2020, Zhang2023b}.
-Other systems use diffractive lenses~\cite{Jeon2019, zhang2023} or optimized color filter arrays~\cite{Nie2018, Monakhova20, Salesin2022,Li2023}.
-Our approach removes the requirement for a filter array on the photosensor and so increases light efficiency.
-While our model is designed for the more challenging problem of grayscale to hyperspectral, we find that it performs well for RGB measurements. \\

-\textbf{Deep-learned Colorization: } Broadly, our work can also be seen as addressing a multi-channel generalization of the problem of inferring RGB colorization of grayscale images~\cite{zhang2016colorful, larsson2017, Iizuka2016}.
-Our task similarly requires inverting a many-to-one mapping that can be ambiguous.
-Whereas previous RGB colorization approaches have used GANs to handle ambiguity~\cite{isola2018}, we instead use a denoising diffusion model.